Virtual engagement: Role in Organizations

-Virtual engagement is still new to businesses; although they can see the opportunity, it is hard to determine the return on investment of advertising in the virtual world.
-Kumar, Bezawada, Rishika, Janakiraman, & Kannan (2016) conducted a study to determine the effects of social media advertising on consumers; the results showed that social media advertising is effective, although it is more effective when cross-channel advertising is used.
-Cross-channel advertising is when a business advertises in different channels, for example, on social media and magazines.
-Kumar et al. (2016) recommends that managers choose to embrace social network as a means to further interact with the customer and help build a stronger relationship, which is proposed to lead to an increase in brand loyalty and increased customer spending.
-Xie and Lee (2015) recommend managers invest in social media advertisement, although they are recommended to be hesitant of the amount, as it is still not completely clear of the direct results.
-The authors also note that social media advertisement is more likely to enhance brand image and create brand loyalty than sales on a particular product.
-This is because the consumer may not need or want the product being advertised, but they are still seeing the brand and becoming familiar with it.
+Virtual engagement is relatively new to businesses; although they can see the opportunity, it is hard to determine the return on investment of advertising in the virtual world.
+A study was conducted to determine the effects of social media advertising on consumers; the results showed that it is effective, particularly when used in combination with cross-channel advertising.
+Cross-channel advertising is when a business advertises across different channels, such as social media and magazines.
+Kumar et al. (2016) recommend that managers choose to embrace social networks as a means to further interact with customers and help build stronger relationships.
+They propose that this would lead to an increase in brand loyalty and customer spending.
+Xie and Lee (2015) recommend that managers invest in social media advertising with some hesitancy, since the direct results are still unclear.
+The authors also note that social media advertising is more likely to enhance brand image and foster brand loyalty than to drive sales of a particular product.
+This is because the advertisements will make consumers familiar with the brand, even if they do not need or want the specific product being advertised.